Fly Fishing Montana

 - Demonstrate a basic understanding of entomology as it relates to fishing.

-Thanks to the generosity of a WKU donor, and their employer's charitable gift matching program, we will be awarding several scholarships to students participating in the fall 2020 program.
+Thanks to the generosity of a WKU donor, and their employer's charitable gift matching program, we will be awarding approximately twelve (12) scholarships to students participating in the fall 2021 program to help offset the program expenses.

 These scholarships will be awarded primarily on a first come, first served basis.
 Financial need, unique circumstances, and other factors may also be used to select students.